bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

 Creating a product with variants and SKUs on V2 requires calling multiple V2 endpoints.
-Here is a sample V2 workflow you would need to follow to create product options and option sets.
+Here is a sample V2 workflow you would have to follow to create product options and option sets.

 **V2 workflow**

 1. Create an option (for example, Color)

+This will only create an option with no values added.

 `POST /v2/options`

-This will only create an option with no values added.

 ```json
 {